FAQ - So you just got/found/refound a SAM - What now?

 Making things visible

-Get an proper RGB Scart cable.
+Get an proper RGB Scart cable or a SAM HDMI unit.

 I don't have a TV with a SCART socket